buildkite/on-demand/agent-composer/README.md

 keys.
 This allows source code repositories to be cloned without granting the container access to the raw key material.
 - [`Buildkite::ECS::TaskDefinition` CloudFormation Macro](#buildkiteecstaskdefinition-cloudformation-macro):
-a Lambda based CloudFormation macro you can deploy to your account make writing Buildkite Agent ECS Task Definitions simple.
+a Lambda based CloudFormation Macro you can deploy to your account make writing Buildkite Agent ECS Task Definitions simple.
 - [Image Builder CloudFormation Stacks](#image-builder-cloudformation-stacks):
 drop in CloudFormation substacks to configure resources for building and storing